International Choreographers Residency Program

 “Inhabiting a work as either an interpreter or a collaborator is one of the most fulfilling experiences of a dancer’s training.
 In repertory, you get to breathe a work of art to life again.
 In a new creation, your collaborative presence affects the work’s outcome.
 In both instances, you get to work closely with a group of peers, know a choreographic process, and share your work with the ADF community.” –Mark Haim

 Participants will have the opportunity to audition for ADF’s Footprints program during the opening weekend of the program.
-Participants chosen to perform in a Footprints piece will have the opportunity to study intensively with a choreographer or reconstructor on an influential historic or new work for the full 6 weeks.
+Participants chosen to perform in a Footprints piece will have the opportunity to study intensively with a choreographer on a new work for the full 6 weeks.
 Rehearsals for Footprints will happen within the Six Week School schedule for 3 hours at the end of the day.
-Past/Forward gives participants a chance to experience working within a professional dance company environment.
 They will also have the rare opportunity to perform on ADF’s main stage (Reynolds Industries Theater) as part of the ADF performance series during the last week of the festival.
-The 2013 Footprints artists will be announced in the spring, please check back for updates.
+The 2015 Footprints artists will be announced in the spring, please check back for updates.

-ICRs will participate in special weekly sessions with the ICR Faculty Advisor, Jesse Zaritt, where they will have the opportunity to further develop their choreographic ideas, discuss the performances andchoreography through the lens of their respective backgrounds, and to solicit peer feedback on their work.
+ICRs will participate in special weekly sessions with the ICR Faculty Advisor, James Sutton, where they will have the opportunity to further develop their choreographic ideas, discuss the performances and choreography through the lens of their respective backgrounds, and to solicit peer feedback on their work.

 Durham & Duke University